insideout/ai/_learning/courses/coursera-introduction-to-deep-learning-neural-networks-with-keras.md

 ---
-title: "Introduction to Deep Learning &amp; Neural Networks with Keras"
+title: "Introduction to Deep Learning & Neural Networks with Keras"
 excerpt: "Learn Introduction to Deep Learning & Neural Networks with Keras from IBM.
 Looking to start a career in Deep Learning?
 Look no further.
 This course will introduce you to the field of deep learning and help you answer many questions that people ..."
 webUrl: https://www.coursera.org/learn/introduction-to-deep-learning-with-keras
 type: course